nicolabs/nicobot/README.md

     TODO

-Otherwise, it is automatically tested, built and uploaded to pypi.org using Travis CI on each push to GitHub.
+Otherwise, it is automatically tested, built and uploaded to pypi.org using _Travis CI_ on each push to GitHub.

 ### Docker build

-There are several Dockerfile, each made for specific use cases (see [Docker-usage](#Docker-usage) above) :
+There are several Dockerfiles, each made for specific use cases (see [Docker-usage](#Docker-usage) above) :

 `Dockerfile-debian` and `Dockerfile-debian-slim` are quite straight and very similar.
+They still require multi-stage build to address enough platforms.

-`Dockerfile-alpine` requires a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) because most of the Python dependencies need to be compiled first.
+`Dockerfile-alpine` requires a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) anyway because most of the Python dependencies need to be compiled first.
-The result is a far smaller image than if we had all the compiling/building tools embedded.
+The result however should be a far smaller image than with a Debian base.

 > Note that the _signal-cli_ backend needs a _Java_ runtime environment, and also _rust_ dependencies to support Signal's group V2.
-This approximately doubles the size of the images...
+This currently doubles the size of the images and ruins the advantage of alpine over debian...

 Those images are limited to CPU architectures :
 - supported by [the base images](https://hub.docker.com/_/python)